 National polls found evidence of support for truly radical government action.
 A poll in 1935 found that 41 percent of the upper-middle class, 49 percent of the lower-middle class, and 60 percent of the poor thought the government should not allow a man to keep investments worth over $1 million.
 In fact, as late as 1942, 64 percent of people (the poll did not break down respondents in terms of class) thought it was a good idea to limit annual incomes to $25,000.
 A 1936 survey of 600 Chicago residents found a marked “tendency for the middle-income group to agree with the lower group on questions pertaining to the present distribution of wealth and influence.”
 Thirty-three percent of skilled manual workers and 56 percent of the unskilled and semi-skilled favored government ownership of large industries.
 In 1942, almost 30 percent of the nation’s factory workers thought “some form of socialism would be a good thing…for the country as a whole,” while 34 percent had open minds about it—which means that only 36 percent thought socialism would be “a bad thing.”
 Given the resources and energy the ruling class had dedicated to vilifying socialism, these findings are striking.

-Combining these two tables, one can see how many people in the white workforce were “fully” class-conscious (in Verba and Schlozman’s definition of the term): only 12 percent of wage workers and 10 percent of the unemployed.
-These are the proportions of people who both saw themselves as working-class and believed in class conflict.
+Returning to the Fortune polls, questions were also asked about people’s class consciousness: specifically, what class they thought they belonged to, and whether they thought the interests of employers and employees were essentially in opposition or essentially the same.
+Verba and Schlozman’s analysis of the results concludes that only 12 percent of wage workers and 10 percent of the unemployed were “fully” class-conscious, in the sense of seeing themselves as working-class and also believing in class conflict.
 As for whether this sort of class consciousness correlated with left-wing views, the authors have this to say: “The data indicate that full class consciousness did result in more radical economic views; and it did so to a greater degree when it was coupled with unemployment.
 Furthermore, the data make clear that working class self-identification was associated with a more radical set of political attitudes only when it was coupled with a perception of conflict among the social classes.”

 In the first place, [in Langford’s article] consciousness is defined by verbal statements of belief.
 This may be appropriate to debates among intellectuals but it is totally irrelevant in ascertaining the dialectical and contradictory nature of working-class consciousness.
 The nature of working-class consciousness is not easy to document in ways that would be acceptable to academic social science.
 But occasionally there is a clear-cut example.
 One such example was a referendum vote in the auto workers union in the waning months of World War II in Canada and the United States.
 The subject was whether or not the union should retain or abandon its pledge not to strike during the war.
 The members voted approximately two to one to retain the no-strike pledge.
 One could easily conclude that workers put patriotism above their own class interest.
 The problem, however, was that an absolute majority of auto workers went out on wildcat strikes during the very time that the referendum was taking place.
 Was working-class consciousness reflected in individual thought as each worker filled out a ballot in the privacy of his or her home?
 Or was working-class consciousness reflected in collective action on the shop floor?
 There is no way that Langford’s methodology [which is that of academic social science] can even begin to deal with that question.